opencats/OpenCATS_Documentation/docs/preface.rst

 **Is this an Open Source license?**

-Sadly, Exhibit B I) restricts one of the freedoms required to be defined as Open Source.
+Sadly, Exhibit B: I) restricts one of the freedoms required to be defined as Open Source.
 This means that although OpenCATS is free (as in beer) and the source is 'Open', it is not officially Open Source.
 This project does not have the rights to strip the appendix.

-**So is everything subject to the CPL?**

-Not entirely.
-A few examples;
-integration into Joomla!
-In this case, Joomla is a completely separate GPL project, and the CATS module simply polls the backend MySQL databases for CATS.
-Whilst it does fall logically into the OpenCATS project, the CATS module remains Open Source.
-Similarly, separate backend reporting packages could easily poll the same shared MySQL database.

 **Simplify this for me, what can I do and what can't I do?**